Procedures:

 Face

-Neck Lift (PLATYSMAPLASTY)
+Neck Lift (Platysmaplasty)

 Neck lift surgery removes excess skin and fat deposits in the lower face (jowls), tightening neck muscles, smoothing wrinkles and creases in the neck.